-Our new campsite for this leg of the trip was at the Dupuis Management Area on the east side of Lake Okeechobee which was FREE!
+Our new campsite for this leg of the trip was at the Dupuis Campground in the South Florida Water Management District on the east side of Lake Okeechobee which was FREE!
 It was a 45 minute drive from our daytime destination of Jupiter Island, but the price was right.
 In researching for this trip, we found that prices for places to stay with an RV vary greatly from expensive RV Resorts ($60-$100 per night), to mid-range State, National & County Parks ($25-$40 per night), to inexpensive/FREE Land Management Areas, BLM land & various boondocking options (FREE to $15 per night).
 Granted the more you pay the more amenities you typically have (water, sewer, power, laundry, proximity, etc.), but if your RV has enough power and tank holding capacity you can still camp very comfortably “off the grid”.

 Our goal is to spend less than $100 per day on gas, food, & campsites, so if we stay at an expensive RV Resort right on the beach we try to offset it by staying at cheaper places other nights.
 For being free, this place was fabulous.
 It had fire rings, picnic tables, hot showers, water, an RV dump station and horses!
 However, we didn’t spend a lot of time there other than sleeping as we wanted to make the most of the beaches Jupiter Island had to offer.